mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Created the file 4-lastlines

-Wrote a script to Display the last 10 lines of /etc/passwd using the command "head -n 10"
+Wrote a script to Display the last 10 lines of /etc/passwd using the command "tail -n 10"